MarcusAllenYoung/NOC-Operations-Simulation/README.md

-# 🖥️ NOC Operations Simulation
+# NOC Operations Simulation 🌐

-> A physical NOC lab focused on network monitoring, incident response, troubleshooting, and ticket management.
+A physical networking project that simulates a fictional retail store branch network being remotely monitored and supported by a NOC technician at a Managed Service Provider (MSP).

-## About the Project
+## 🔗 About the Project

-This project documents the development of a physical network environment designed to simulate the operational responsibilities of an entry-level Network Operations Center (NOC) technician.
+This project simulates a fictional retail store branch network, built and operated the way a NOC technician at an MSP would support a real client site.

-The lab is built using physical Cisco routing and switching infrastructure and will expand to include WAN connectivity, centralized network monitoring, logging, and ticket management.
-While the project begins with deploying and validating the network, its primary focus is using that infrastructure to practice realistic NOC incident response.
+The branch runs on physical Cisco routing and switching equipment.
+It begins as a standalone network and expands in phases to include Internet connectivity, remote monitoring, centralized logging, alerting, and a full ticketing workflow.

+The monitoring server is intentionally placed outside the branch network on the upstream network and uses LibreNMS to monitor the router and switch.
+This simulates how an MSP can remotely monitor a client's network without a technician physically on-site.

-Once the environment is operational, controlled network failures will be introduced to generate realistic incidents.
-These incidents will be detected through monitoring alerts or simulated user reports and documented in Spiceworks as trouble tickets.
+Once the network is fully built and monitored, controlled failures are introduced to generate realistic incidents.
+Each incident is detected through a monitoring alert or simulated user report, documented as a trouble ticket, and worked from start to finish: investigated, troubleshot, restored, verified, and closed.

-Each incident will require investigation, fault isolation, troubleshooting, escalation when appropriate, service restoration, validation, and ticket closure.

-The goal is to practice supporting and troubleshooting an operational network, not simply building one.
+**The goal of this project is to practice the day-to-day work of an entry-level NOC technician at an MSP, not just build a network and consider it finished.**

+---

+## 🏪 Lab Environment

+The lab represents a small retail store branch being supported remotely by an MSP.

+### Retail Store Branch

+The branch contains the physical network being supported:

+- Cisco ISR 2911 router
+- Cisco Catalyst 2960X switch
+- Store workstation
+- User network
+- Management network
+- Internet connectivity

+### MSP / NOC

+The remote NOC monitors and supports the retail branch using:

+- NOC-SRV01 monitoring server
+- Ubuntu Server
+- LibreNMS
+- SNMPv3 monitoring
+- Centralized syslog
+- Network alerting
+- Remote device administration
+- Incident and ticket management

 ---